‘Grinch’ Dolan Uses Facial Recognition To Boot NJ Mom From Rockettes Show

 The villain?
 Madison Square Garden CEO James Dolan.

-Conlon, who also happens to be a civil attorney with Davis, Saperstein & Salomon on Teaneck, said facial recognition technology alerted staff to her presence.
+Conlon, who also happens to be a civil attorney with Davis, Saperstein & Salomon in Teaneck, said facial recognition technology alerted staff to her presence.

 So while the girls enjoyed the Christmas Spectacular last month, the Wyckoff mom was left out in the cold – and rain -- even though she had a legit ticket.